How the Guardian Right System Works

 Market Structure: Duality and Independence

-The Guardian Right System establishes two interlinked yet independent markets via call options:
+The Guardian Right System establishes two interlinked yet independent markets via Call Options:

 • House under Option: This market operates on a fixed, reducing price model, allowing guardians to own occupancy for a set period and bear responsibility for maintenance, repairs, and water rates.
 The Guardian Right can be traded freely, with terms passed from one guardian to the next, while call options remain unchanged without landholder consent.